Creating an Approval Process for Apps, Extensions, Websites, and Other Digital Resources – Digital Promise

 • Seek digital resource alternatives and mash-ups – If there’s an app for that, there’s probably an alternative digital resource as well.

-• Don’t force apps – If an app is not fitting your needs, do not force it.
+• Don’t force apps – If an app does not fit your needs, do not purchase it.
 Apps and the features they offer evolve over time.

 Improving learning with the power of technology